-Negative ReinforcementReinforcement is a fundamental concept in Applied Behavior A...
-More occurs when an aversive stimulusStimulus is defined as any change in the environment or...
-More is removed or avoided after a behaviorBehavior refers to any activity or action that living o...
+Negative ReinforcementReinforcement is a fundamental concept in Applied Behavior Analysis (ABA) and behavioral psychology.
+It refers to any consequence that follows a behavior and increases the likelihood that the behavior...
+More occurs when an aversive stimulusStimulus is defined as any change in the environment or form of energy that affects an organism’s behavior or physiological state.
+Stimuli can be external or internal, and they can el...
+More is removed or avoided after a behaviorBehavior refers to any activity or action that living organisms engage in, which can be observed, measured, and analyzed.
+It encompasses all interactions an organism has with its environment, inc...
 More, which increases the likelihood that the behavior will occur again in the future.
 Unlike punishment, negative reinforcement strengthens a behavior by eliminating something unpleasant.

 Example